-I measure and study Internet phenomena.
-I design, develop, and deploy protocols and systems that make the Internet work better for users.
+I design and deploy network protocols and systems that make the

 The devices that we connect to the network are fundamentally insecure, and they are increasing and collecting private user data.

 My research develops network-based, data-driven techniques to protect user security and privacy, with a focus on smart homes.

 Countries around the world are increasingly developing mechanisms to control their citizens' access to information online, through a combination of protocol filtering, control of online platforms and infrastructure, and the spread of disinformation.

 My research measures information control and manipulation on a large-scale and develops mechanisms to help users gain better access to information.

 From web browsing to video streaming, access network performance affects user experience.